 We found 4 orthopedic surgeons who accept Blue Cross Blue Shield Catastrophic near Laredo, TX.

-Dr. Ramon Soriano is a specialist in orthopedics/orthopedic surgery.
-He works in Laredo, TX.
-Dr. Soriano is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
-He studied medicine at SUNY, University at Buffalo School of Medicine & Biomedical Sciences and the University of the Philippines College of Medicine.
+Dr. Ramon Soriano sees patients in Laredo, TX.
+His medical specialty is orthopedics/orthopedic surgery.
+He takes Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+He attended medical school at SUNY, University at Buffalo School of Medicine & Biomedical Sciences and the University of the Philippines College of Medicine.

-Dr. Roberto Cantu-Lara's specialty is orthopedics/orthopedic surgery.
-Dr. Cantu-Lara is in-network for several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. Roberto Cantu-Lara is an orthopedist.
 Dr. Cantu-Lara is a graduate of Autonomous University of Nuevo Leon Faculty of Medicine.
+Dr. Cantu-Lara takes several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.

 Conditions / Treatments